Hi, I'm Paulette Crowley – Good Health Coach

 Today, I am proud to be a strong, healthy woman living well with challenging conditions and I’m proud to be a role model for those still struggling.
 I am now open about my experiences because I know that sharing them is far more powerful than hiding them.
 I want people to see that it is possible to live a rich, healthy life while you have mental health conditions.

-Contact me to find out how I may be able to help you with coaching.
+Book a free Discovery Call to find out how I may be able to help you with coaching, or contact me on 027 231 5970 or info@goodhealthcoach.co.nz.